i3games/fix-gitbook-footnotes/README.md

 To prepare:

 1. Connect your GitBook with GitHub.
 2. Publish your book edits and check if the synchronization to GitHub works in your GitBook settings(!).
+Sync manually if necessary.
 3. Head over to your GitHub repository and clone.

 4. Run: